perryrh0dan/taskline/readme.md

 ### Coming

-* Extend duedate functionality
+* Extended duedate functionality
-* possibility to use ID ranges
+* Possibility to use ID ranges
 * Possibility to cancel tasks
 * Subtask functionality
 * Functionality to download and upload local storage to firestore
 * Snap support for armhf
-* more unit tests
+* More unit tests

 View highlights in a [taskline board](https://raw.githubusercontent.com/perryrh0dan/taskline/master/media/highlights.png).